ciruxeno/ldoa-architecture/README.md

 It is especially useful when:

-- business acts must remain visible even if infrastructure fails;
+* business acts must remain visible even if infrastructure fails;
-- several domains react to the same operational reality;
+* several domains react to the same operational reality;
-- authority matters;
+* authority matters;
-- promises and responsibilities must be explicit;
+* promises and responsibilities must be explicit;
-- failures must become addressable instead of disappearing into logs;
+* failures must become addressable instead of disappearing into logs;
-- continuity matters more than simple request-response processing;
+* continuity matters more than simple request-response processing;
-- the system must coordinate people, software, and operational domains.
+* the system must coordinate people, software, and operational domains;
+* reality, responsibility, and meaning matter more than merely completing a technical transaction.

 ## When Not to Use LDOA